mparchment/salsabil-io/src/content/blog/hanbali-fiqh.md

 - *Jam’ al-Jawami’* by Taj al-Din al-Subki

-Listen to the recorded lessons of Hasan Bukhari and read his published edition with Amir Bahjat titled al-Haqibah al-Ta'limiyyah.
-This book should also be accompanied with its commentary Tashnif al-Masami’ by Badr al-Din al-Zarkashi.
-He was a talented compiler, knowing how to sift through opinions and engage with the tradition.
+Listen to the recorded lessons of Hasan Bukhari and read his published edition with Amir Bahjat titled *al-Haqibah al-Ta'limiyyah*.
+This book should also be accompanied with its commentary *Tashnif al-Masami’* by Badr al-Din al-Zarkashi.
+He was a talented compiler who knew how to sift through opinions and engage with the written tradition.

+- *Al-Tahbir* by ‘Ala al-Din al-Mardawi

+- *Al-Bahr Al-Muhit* by Badr al-Din al-Zarkashi

+Similar to *al-Tahbir*, this book is an encyclopedia and the last truly great work written on usul al-fiqh.
+Nothing after comes close to its scope and depth.
+Also read al-Zarkashi’s *Salasil al-Dhahab*, which presents issues not typically found in books of usul al-fiqh.

 - *Dawabit Sarf al-Amr wa’l-Nahy* by Khalid al-Otaybi